Money Smarts Blog

 HSA, FSA, PPO, HDHP… the list goes on of acronyms to consider when deciding which health plan is best for you and your family.
-If you haven’t taken advantage of an HSA (Health Savings Account) or FSA (Flexible Spending Account), you might be missing out on savings in your pocket (or piggy bank).
-I’ve broken down the HSAs and FSAs to help you decide what is best for you.
+If you haven’t taken advantage of an HSA (Health Savings Account) or FSA (Flexible Spending Account), you might be missing out on savings in your pocket.
+I’ve broken down the HSAs and FSAs to help you decide what's best for you.

 What is an HSA?

 HSA is short for Health Savings Account.
 This savings account is specifically designated for qualified health expenses (anything from doctors’ bills to contact lens solution).
 An HSA is owned by the individual (that’s you) and is tax-free.
 It’s designed to help people save money for health expenses and to help cover costs not paid for by your medical insurance plan.

 What makes an HSA so much better than just a regular savings account?
 The biggest advantage to having an HSA is the tax-free contributions and the potential for these funds to grow year over year if not used.
 When contributing to your HSA via a payroll deduction the funds are taken out before taxes are applied, which means more money to use on medical expenses.
 Plus, they roll over year to year if you don’t use them.

 Example: if you use money from your 401(K) account to cover medical expenses during retirement, you have to pay taxes on the funds.
 But if you use your HSA, you’re exempt from paying taxes on the funds.

 $100,000 (401K) – $24,000 (taxes) = $76,000 to use on healthcare costs

 $100,000 (HSA) – $0 (tax-exempt) = $100,000 to use on healthcare costs